-The coccyx is the insertion site for multiple muscles, ligaments, and tendons.
-It also provides weight-bearing support to a person in the seated position.
-As such, Coccydynia has numerous potential causes and can present with a variety of symptoms including pain, ache, pressure, or burning anywhere from the region of the tailbone to the hips and the perineum.
+The coccyx is an insertion site for multiple tendons, muscles, and ligaments and provides weight-bearing support to a person who is seated.
+Due to the location and function of the coccyx, coccydynia pain has numerous potential causes and can present with a wide variety of symptoms.

 Symptoms of Coccydynia

 Symptoms of coccydynia include either a dull and achy or a piercing pain originating from the tailbone, pain that becomes more intense when sitting for a long period of time or changing from sitting to a standing position, pain during bowel movements, or pain during sexual intercourse.
 Other related symptoms of coccydynia include depression, anxiety, back pain, and poor sleep.
 A burning sensation can also occur anywhere from the bottom of the spine and hips to the perineum.

 Diagnosis of Coccydynia

 After obtaining a general medical history, a healthcare provider may inquire about any recent traumas that may have occurred to the coccyx area and may perform a visual or physical exam.
 To check for any tailbone injuries, an x-ray or a CT scan may be used.
 A bone scan or an MRI can be used to check for inflammation or cancer of the spine.